-Building constructible 3D models looks to be a time-consuming exercise.
-Is it more efficent than it seems?
+Building constructible 3D models look to be a time-consuming exercise.
+Is it more efficient than it seems?

 Jason: VDC forces the people who are doing the drawings to think about what they're building, they can't just draw lines.
 With our methodology, the modeler creates everything in SketchUp.
 Then they split the model into different viewports in LayOut to see right away if something's not working.